bitplane/ideas/2023/office.md

 Have a `.css` file for styling from this dir downwards, or `dirname.css` in the current dir to style files in a subdir, or `file.css` to style a document.

+This keeps the whole thing in the filesystem.
+"Document templates" would be a dir with a css file and a Markdown file.

+#### Macros

+Macros can be supported everywhere by running them in a `require('vm')` sandbox so they don't have access to the filesystem like the main application does.
+Do the same thing as with `.css` files, just load the ones in the path to the document.

 ### Spreadsheets

 If there are .tsv or .csv files in a dir then that dir can be interpreted as a